 Before instrumenting your application, you need to configure your build system to be able to reach the API headers and libraries.

-Including the ITT API Header or Module in Your Application
+Including the ITT API Header in Your Application

 The ittnotify.h header contains definitions of ITT API routines and important macros which provide the correct logic of API invocation from a user application.